-Twelve years ago, I left my career as a computer programmer to pursue writing.
+Twelve years ago, I left my career as a computer consultant to pursue writing.
 A couple of years after that I started to paint and I realized there were similarities between the two mediums.
-That the rhythm and balance of a well-designed sentence was like the rhythm and balance of paint on canvas, and like a good story, a painting evokes a feeling and a new way of seeing.
+That the rhythm and balance of a well-designed sentence was like the rhythm and balance of a painting, and like a good story, a painting evokes a feeling and a new way of seeing.

-From this process I’ve learned to trust a higher intelligence that understands beauty in ways that are beyond me, and I’ve learned that expansion is inherent in beauty and feeling expansive, feels good.
-This is why I love to look at fine art.
+When I paint, I release any concept of me doing something and trust a higher intelligence that understands beauty in ways that are beyond me.
+Each painting is a mystery as I never know where it will go or how it will turn out.
+From this process, I’ve learned that expansion is inherent in beauty and feeling expansive, feels good.
+It’s why I love to look at fine art.

 My approach to art can be summed up from a quote from the ancient text, the Tao Te Ching, or Book of the Way: The more knowledge you seek, the less you will understand.